 If our net asset value per share increases, we intend to sell our shares at a price necessary to ensure that shares are not sold at a price per share, after deduction of selling commissions and dealer manager fees, which is below our net asset value per share.
+Therefore, on September 13, 2012, our board of directors determined it necessary to declare a stock dividend; see Note 6 - Distributions for further information on the stock dividend.
 In the event of a material decline in our net asset value per share, which we consider to be a non-temporary 5% decrease below our then-current net offering price, and subject to certain conditions, we will reduce our offering price accordingly.